-Besides the one-day visit for Juniors to La Sierra University, Juniors and Seniors will be allowed to attend two college visitation events per year under the School-Related Absence attendance excuse.
+Besides the one-day visit for Juniors to La Sierra University, juniors and seniors will be allowed to attend two college visitation events per year under the School-Related Absence attendance excuse.
+Absences will be excused up to three (3) days per visit.
 Any further college visits will be counted as absences against the minimum absence rule.